ElliNet13/files/README.md

 # Files
-Just some random files sometimes to get pass Discord upload limit
+Just some random files sometimes to get pass Discord upload limit and other limits